GOP tries to discredit agency reviewing health care bill

 - House Republicans are moving the bill through committee Wednesday

-Washington (CNN)Republicans don't have a CBO score yet on their health care bill, but already taking shots at the CBO
+Washington (CNN)Republicans don't have a CBO score yet on their health care bill, but they're already taking shots at the CBO.

 Lawmakers of all stripes are anxiously waiting for the nonpartisan and highly respected Congressional Budget Office to issue its report of the GOP's Obamacare replacement bill, which will detail how much the measure will cost and how many millions of people stand to lose health coverage.